d-otis/tweetStreets/README.md

 - reformat logging to be one line
 - handle not connecting to twitter error better with timestamp
 - modularize test conditions for tweet inclusion
+- save tweets to google sheets instead of .txt